 International investment theory is largely determined by the opportunity cost of investment.
+Opportunity cost is a financial term that refers to the cost you face when picking one investment instead of another that might be more profitable in the long run.
 International investors compare various investment alternatives and select the opportunity that is likely to maximize returns.

 Foreign Portfolio Investment